 Getting its start as the Denver & Rio Grande Railroad, the company was founded in 1870 by General William J. Palmer, a Union veteran of the Civil War.
-The organization first started by building a narrow gauge line south from Denver in 1871 toward Mexico.
-At its height in the mid-1880s, the company had the largest narrow-gauge railroad network in North America with 2,783 miles of track interconnecting the states of Colorado, New Mexico, and Utah
+The organization first started by building a narrow-gauge line south from Denver, Colorado, in 1871 toward Mexico.
+At its height in the mid-1880s, the company had the largest narrow-gauge railroad network in North America, with 2,783 miles of track interconnecting Colorado, New Mexico, and Utah.

 Continuing to expand, the railroad operated nearly 6,000 miles of track by 1917.
-Its name was officially changed to the Denver and Rio Grande Western Railroad in 1920, serving primarily Colorado and Utah.
-Over the years, the railroad built some of the most difficult tracks in existence including the highest mainline railroad in the United States (over 10,000 feet) at Tennessee Pass in Colorado, as well as the famed routes through the Moffat Tunnel and the Royal Gorge.
+Its name was officially changed to the Denver and Rio Grande Western Railroad in 1920, serving Colorado and Utah primarily.
+Over the years, the railroad built some of the most difficult tracks in existence, including the highest mainline railroad in the United States (over 10,000 feet) at Tennessee Pass in Colorado and the famed routes through the Moffat Tunnel and the Royal Gorge.

 Rio Grande Industries purchased the Southern Pacific Railroad in September 1988.
 The Southern Pacific was merged into the Union Pacific Railroad in September 1996.